SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 -   Puppet Server logs.
 For more information about the logs location, see [Puppet Server Logs](https://puppet.com/docs/puppetserver/5.3/config_file_logbackxml.html).

--   Puppet Server Access logs.
+-   **Puppet Server Access logs**.
 For more information about the logs location, see [Puppet Server Logs](https://puppet.com/docs/puppetserver/5.3/config_file_logbackxml.html).

 -   Puppet Reports.
 Puppet generates reports in YAML format.
 SumoLogic supports report format 10.
 This is the format of reports output by Puppet versions 5.5.3 and newer.
 It is backward compatible with report format 9 (in Puppet versions 5.5.0 to 5.5.2).
 For more information about the puppet reports, see [Puppet Reports](https://puppet.com/docs/puppet/5.5/format_report.html).